Fairness Amidst Non-IID Graph Data: A Literature Review: Abstract

 \section{Abstract}

-Fairness in machine learning (ML), the process to understand and correct algorithmic bias, has gained increasing attention with numerous literature being carried out, commonly assume the underlying data is independent and identically distributed (IID).
-On the other hand, graphs are a ubiquitous data structure to capture connections among individual units and is non-IID by nature.
-It is therefore of great importance to bridge the traditional fairness literature designed on IID data and ubiquitous non-IID graph representations to tackle bias in ML systems.
-In this survey, we review such recent advance in fairness amidst non-IID graph data and identify datasets and evaluation metrics available for future research.
-We also point out the limitations of existing work as well as promising future directions.
+The growing importance of understanding and addressing algorithmic bias in artificial intelligence (AI) has led to a surge in research on AI fairness, which often assumes that the underlying data is independent and identically distributed (IID).
+However, real-world data frequently exists in non-IID graph structures that capture connections among individual units.
+To effectively mitigate bias in AI systems, it is essential to bridge the gap between traditional fairness literature, designed for IID data, and the prevalence of non-IID graph data.
+This survey reviews recent advancements in fairness amidst non-IID graph data, including the newly introduced fair graph generation and the commonly studied fair graph classification.
+In addition, available datasets and evaluation metrics for future research are identified, the limitations of existing work are highlighted, and promising future directions are proposed.